afontcu/afontcu.dev/content/blog/autonomy/index.md

 (These quotes might be fake.
 I didn't check).

-When the surface area for exploration is limited, it forces everyone to focus on the most critical problem.

-This is **the art of simplicity**: focus only on the important stuff.
-Do fewer things.
-Do what's actually essential.
-Take away all the irrelevance.

-Also, you'll need some slack time so that you can define (and refine) more constraints.
-You can not have a system mindset with your head stuck in the ground.
+Without constraints, the exploration area is enormous.
+Everything is permitted.
+Even if you have the guidance of a clear vision, that's not enough.

 This is why starting an essay from a blank page is so damn hard.
+Too many damn options end up leading to paralysis by analysis.

+However, when the surface area is limited, it forces everyone to focus creatively on the important stuff.

 <p>
 <figure class="figure" style="max-width:360px">